1974 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 That 1974 dime sitting in your pocket might be worth more than you think.
-While most circulated 1974 dimes are worth just 10 to 50 cents, certain examples can command much higher prices.
+While most circulated 1974 dimes are worth just 10 to 50 cents, certain examples can command prices in the hundreds — or even thousands — of dollars.

-Uncirculated specimens can be valued at $2.76 or more, and special proof versions from the San Francisco Mint start around $6.
-The real treasure hunt begins when you discover rare minting errors or coins with exceptional quality.
+Uncirculated specimens are valued at $2.76 or more depending on grade, while special proof versions from the San Francisco Mint start around $6.
+The real treasure hunt begins when you discover rare minting errors or coins graded with exceptional strike quality.

 Understanding your 1974 dime value comes down to checking the mint mark, examining the condition, and looking for valuable varieties that set certain coins apart from the billion-plus produced that year.